golly-go/plugins/eventsource/README.md

 # Event Sourcing with Golang

-This project implements a simple event-sourcing pattern in Golang.
+This project implements a robust event-sourcing pattern in Golang, providing a comprehensive framework for building event-driven applications.
 It enables the use of aggregates, streams, and event handlers to manage state changes in a consistent and traceable manner.

 ## Overview

-Event sourcing is a pattern where changes to an application's state are stored as a series of events.
-This allows for:
+Event sourcing is a pattern where changes to an application's state are stored as a sequence of immutable events.
+This approach offers several benefits:

-- **Auditability**: Every change is recorded as an immutable event.
+- **Auditability**: Every state change is recorded as an immutable event.
-- **Reconstruction**: System state can be reconstructed by replaying past events.
+- **Reconstruction**: System state can be rebuilt by replaying past events.
-- **Flexibility**: The same event stream can drive multiple projections or views.
+- **Flexibility**: The same event stream can power multiple projections or views.

-This implementation includes:
+- **Concurrency**: Built-in support for concurrent event processing.
+- **Scalability**: Partitioned streams for high-throughput event handling.

+## Features

-- **Aggregate Management**: Aggregates represent domain objects that emit events.
+- **Aggregate Management**: Type-safe aggregates with automatic event application.
-- **Streams**: Streams handle event distribution and aggregation.
-- **Commands and Events**: Commands trigger state changes which are recorded as events.

----
+- **Stream Processing**: Configurable event streams with partitioning support.
+- **Projections**: Real-time and rebuild-capable read models.
+- **Event Store**: Pluggable storage backends (includes PostgreSQL and in-memory).
+- **Command Handling**: Structured command processing with validation.
+- **Snapshots**: Automatic aggregate state snapshots for faster loading.

 ## Installation